vidanov/lambda-nodejs-lightsail-backup/README.md

  1. Select 'Configure test events' in the drop down left from the TEST button on the top of the window.
 Use preselected values.
  2. Give the name to the event ***TestMyFunction*** and push the CREATE button
  3. Push the TEST button
- 4. The new snapshot will be created for your function.
+ 4. The new snapshot will be created for your instance.

+The script will remove old backups, that are not in the range of dates you set.
+The Lightsail backups are incremental and they are very economical to use for you.

+If you have more instances to back up, you can create more Lambda functions like this, you can omit the Step 1 and Step 2 for them.